Hey, would you look at the time? It’s getting late. Just two months until the deeply introspective blog posts start comin’ hot & heavy.

 I wouldn’t want to live off windfall income alone.
-But it’s really kickass for helping fund our lives while we work on growing Freckle (and building our next SaaS subscription product, Charm).
+But it’s really kickass for helping fund our lives while we work on growing Noko (and building our next SaaS subscription product, Charm).

 I’d like to grow the subscription income.
 A lot.

-Almost all of my work on Freckle lately is either promotion (by myself and working with freelancers), or expanding features (designing features/improvements; finding, onboarding, coordinating with freelancers).
+Almost all of my work on Noko lately is either promotion (by myself and working with freelancers), or expanding features (designing features/improvements; finding, onboarding, coordinating with freelancers).
 Delegating is hard.

 I’m going to create more self-guided learning products, and do less live training.